soulios/MolecularGeometricDL/README.md

 ![alt text](https://github.com/soulios/MolecularGeometricDL/blob/main/adjacencycorrected.jpg?raw=true)

 Each latent vector of a node is a sum of the vectors of its neighbors.
 So, if the degree of a node( degree shows to how many neighbors a node has) is really high the scale of the latent vector would be entirely different and we'll face vanishing or exploding gradients.
-- [So, we should normalize based on the degree of the node].
+- So, we should normalize based on the degree of the node.
 Firstly we calculate degree matrix, D by summing up row-wise the adjacency matrix, Ã.